 A plush baby blanket with a lush satin ruffle – it just doesn’t get any cozier than this!
 We combined two adorable Cuddle minky prints from Shannon Fabrics: Dream Big in Banana from their Sweet Melody Designs collection with Alotta Dots in Graphite.
 Around the edge is a deep ruffle in a Silky Satin Solid, also by Shannon Fabrics.
 It’s an absolutely beautiful blend of soft and smooth textures.
-In fact, I’m a little tempted to request my own softee security blanket; there’s not a time limit on those, right?
+In fact, I’m a little tempted to request my own softee security blanket; there’s not a age limit on those, right?

 This type of fleece can be a bit slippery on the back; so with wrong sides together, we knew there could be a problem with the layers shifting.
 However, we didn’t want to add any quilting stitches to hold the layers together as we felt it would take away from the smooth look of the finished blanket.